sherpal/full-scala-scala-heroku/README.md

 ## Dev environment

-In order to run the app locally, you will need to set up a postgres database for Slick to connect to.
+In order to run the app locally, you will need to set up a postgres database at `localhost:5432` for Slick to connect to.

 ```bash
 export JDBC_DATABASE_URL = "jdbc:postgresql://localhost:5432/<db_name>?user=<your_user>&password=<your_password>"